cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 ## Differential expression analysis
 The scripts for differential expression analysis on the discovery and validation datasets are available on request.

+## Searching for hotspots in the validation dataset
+In [validation_hotspot_search.R](ERPBC-TDA-hotspot/analysis/validation_discovery_survival.R) we search for hotspots in the validation set across the interval and overlap range, searching for patients experiencing event of death before 10 years.
+We keep the lens function constant, only considering the successful lens identified from the discovery dataset hotspot search.
+We compare the 10-year overall survival outcome for hotspots identified to select the final interval and overlap parameters.

 ## Build the Mapper graph - Validation dataset
 Run [validation_mapper_graph.py](ERPBC-TDA-hotspot/analysis/validation_mapper_graph) to look at the results of the hotspot search on the TCGA validation dataset.
 We visualise the overall survival outcome in the Mapper graph.
 We also compare the distance from the TCGA nodes to the METABRIC hotspot group centroid.